Information about Watlington Community Primary School.

 New Parents Parents of prospective pupils are welcome to visit the school, please telephone the office to arrange an appointment so you can see the school in action.
 Children being admitted to Reception are invited to attend an evening meeting for parents, which will be held in school before their children start.
-Taster Days and home visits are held at the end of the term in July, ready for a September start.
+Taster Days are held at the end of the term in July, ready for a September start.
 School Hours and Attendance School Opening Hours are 8.40am – 3.15pm Please inform us in writing if you wish your child to walk to or from school on their own.
 The school gates are open from 8.30.

 Late attendance is regarded as an unauthorized absence and will be recorded as such.
 Children are expected to attend school 100% of the time.
 The government records that any attendance below 95% is classed as ‘persistent absence.’
 Parents are reminded that unauthorised absence of 15% or 10 consecutive sessions, within a 6 week period, including holiday, may result in a Fixed Penalty Notice as per government policy.